The Ultimate Siargao Travel Guide

 Island Hopping

 Siargao has three islets that (non-surfer) people often visit.
 These are Naked Island, Guyam Island, and Daku Island.
-Naked Island got its name from its bare beach, pure white sands, and clear waters.
-It is only visible and accessible during the low tide so make sure to time your visit properly.
-Guyam Island is a picturesque private paradise with rock formations and coconut trees; a small entrance fee is charged by the family who looks after and owns the island.
+Naked Island got its name from its bare beach, white sand, and clear waters.
+It is only visible and accessible during low tide, so make sure to time your visit correctly.
+Guyam Island is a picturesque private paradise with rock formations and coconut trees; the family who looks after and owns the island charges a small entrance fee.
 Lastly, Daku Island, the largest of the three islands, is a long stretch of sand.
-There are cottages here that can be rented overnight, and fishing is the most common activity here.
+Cottages here can be rented overnight, and fishing is the most common activity here.

 Also Read: Island Hopping on Siargao Island